ipfs/team-mgmt/TEAMS_ROLES_STRUCTURES.md

 > A byproduct of both of these team structures achieves another important goal: making it easier for new users and contributors to subscribe to updates and get ramped up quickly to the current project focus.

-**Tiger Teams**
+**Tiger Group**

-Tiger teams are a small, temporary group of people usually formed to solve a specific problem or build a particularly complex feature.
+Tiger group are a small, temporary group of people usually formed to solve a specific problem or build a particularly complex feature.
 They frequently form when significant iteration/collaboration across team or project boundaries is required to achieve success.
 Once the objective is achieved, the tiger team dissolves back into their normal working groups.

 Some great examples that would likely benefit from a tiger team include: a scoped collaboration between infra, go-ipfs, and Libp2p on a specific issue; a complex and involved feature on the intersection of IPFS and IPLD; or a specific time-sensitive project involving members of the community, gui, and js-ipfs working groups.

-A tiger team has a DRI (directly responsible individual) that drives the team's engagement and agenda.
+A tiger group has a DRI (directly responsible individual) that drives the team's engagement and agenda.
 They are responsible for initiating communication channels and ensuring the group has a unified definition of success they drive toward efficiently.
 Tiger teams interface through a set of temporary ad hoc communication channels (such as an IRC channel, github project, mumble standup, weekly call, email list, slack etc) to encourage quick iteration amongst teammates.

 ## Team Roles